HubiBoar/FeatureSlice/README.md

 FeatureSlices can be Handlers or Consumers, and have an Endpoint and/or FeatureToggle.
 - Handlers are a InMemory classes which take and Request and produces an Response.
 - Consumers are Message Consumers which take an Request and produces only Success or Error status, they can be setup to use for example Azure ServiceBus.
-- Both of those can also be set to be reachable from API as Endpoints and/or be toggable using FeatureToggles.
+- Both of those can also be set to be reachable from API as Endpoints and/or have a FeatureToggle.

 Those elements can be setup using two types of API: